Knowing the answer to this question is critical

 REMOVING THE OVARIES ELECTIVELY: Most current evidence suggests that the elective removal of the ovaries at the time of hysterectomy is associated with INCREASED overall mortality (death rate).
 Ovarian removal is also associated with an increased risk of coronary artery disease, dementia, and osteoporosis!

 WHO SHOULD KEEP THEIR OVARIES: Woman under 60 with no increased risk factors for ovarian cancer (mother/sister with ovarian Cancer or BrCa gene). and no known endometriosis with chronic pelvic pain .

 ONLY SLIGHT REDUCTION OF OVARIAN CANCER: Research shows the risk of subsequent ovarian cancer (when the ovaries are retained) is very low (0.3% after 24 years in the Nurses’ Health Study).
 Therefore, for most women removing the ovaries to reduce ovarian cancer risk does not make sense.

-WHO SHOULD ELECTIVELY GIVE UP OVARIES: (At the time of hysterectomy) It seems reasonable to offer prophylactic oophorectomy to women over age 60, those with increase ovarian cancer risk or those with chronic pelvic pain and known endometriosis.
+WHO SHOULD ELECTIVELY GIVE UP OVARIES: (At the time of a hysterectomy) It seems reasonable to offer prophylactic oophorectomy to women over age 60, those with increased ovarian cancer risk or those with chronic pelvic pain and known endometriosis.

 Hospitals are now required to ask about whether you have an Advanced Medical Directive.
 An Advanced Medical Directive has value for all phases of a mature adult’s life because of the possibility of auto accidents, illnesses or injuries.
 While It is extremely unlikely it would be needed during your a hospitalization for Gynecologic Surgery, it nonetheless has great general value.